yves-gaignard/ClockMusicAndRadioPlayer/README.md

-# ESPClockAndMusicPlayer
+# ESP32 Clock, Music and Radio Player
-Digital Clock and Music Player system
+Digital Clock, Music and Radio Player system

 The purpose of this system is to provide a big digital clock in an indoor pool including a music and radio player.